section-engineering-education/engineering-education/content/articles/page-transitions-in-react-using-framer-motion/index.md

 It is an open-source, production-ready React motion library.
 Framer motion's animations are used on over 99 percent of websites.

 You can check out their website [here](https://www.framer.com/motion/) to learn more about the library.
-You can also other cool websites that are built with framer motion at [awwards](https://www.awwwards.com/websites/framer-motion/).
+You can also check out these other cool websites that are built with framer motion at [awwards](https://www.awwwards.com/websites/framer-motion/).

 The `motion` component in the framer motion core API can be related to an HTML element.
 To understand them better, let's build a project from scratch.